syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>AfterSpacingCommand</p>
 </td>
 <td width="217">
-<p>Represents the command to change the after spacing value for the selected paragraphs in a `SfRichTextBoxAdv` control.</p>
+<p>Represents the command to change the after spacing value for the selected paragraphs in `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
 <p>The after spacing value to be applied for current selection.</p>